 Camps

-Midwinter and Spring Break Camps for Teens and Young Adults (Ages 13+) - Now Available for Registration!
+Adaptive Arts & Movement Camps for Teens and Young Adults - Available for Registration Soon!

 Volunteers are paired one-on-one or in small groups with participants, and support staff are available to assist with personal care needs.
 At this time, we are unable to provide nursing or medical care, or support those who engage in harm to self or others or elopement.
 Individuals who are exhibiting these behaviors will be asked to come with a support person.

-What does an adaptive arts camp with AIM look like?
+What does an adaptive arts & movement camp with AIM look like?

 Here is a sample schedule of a typical day at AIM Camp: